Cedarhurst Center for the Arts: Today

 In the past 40 years, Cedarhurst has grown into a cultural mecca spread over 80 acres.
 The original two-room museum has expanded into a 33,000-square-foot cultural center with four galleries (one of which exhibits works from the Mitchell collection), an interactive family learning center, and a performance hall.
 The campus is also home to the Shrode Art Center, which includes a gallery, classrooms, and studio space; the historic Mitchell Home and Schweinfurth House, used for special events and meetings; and the Goldman-Kuenz Sculpture Park which features contemporary sculpture.

-Mitchell Home

-John and Eleanor Mitchell built their home in 1936.
-The house was designed by Eleanor's father for the couple's 80-acre Mt.
-Vernon estate called Cedarhurst.
-John had named the property after the Mitchell ancestral home in Corinth, Illinois, which his great-grandfather had previously used as a safe haven for slaves traveling north on the Underground Railroad.
-The Mitchells had guard dogs roaming the Cedarhurst grounds much like John's great grandfather, albeit for a different reason.
-In 1949 the Mitchells remodeled the home and added the east and west wings, including major expansion and renovations to the kitchen.
-They entertained often in the renovated space, which others described as sophisticated and stylish, yet also comfortable.
-Town and Country magazine featured the residence in a four-page article entitled "Contemporary with Antiques" in November 1954.
-The article showed two of their paintings, Mrs. T in Wine Silk by George Bellows and Captain Jack Kelly by Waldo Pierce.

-Today, the Mitchell House is maintained by the museum's operations staff and is used for meetings, special events, and facility rentals.
-It is not open to the public on a daily basis.